euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    :scale: 26%
    :figclass: h

-   Approaches to bridge PyObjects :label:`modi`
+   Approaches to bridge PyObjects. *Left*: Native PyObject wraps Java. *Center*: Java-PyObject wraps native one. *Right*: Objects are mirrored. :label:`modi`

 The basic approach is to back the C-API of PyObject by a Java-PyObject via JNI.
 This would avoid data-sync issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (:ref:`modi`, left).